-Academic Advisors
+Academic advisers

-Academic advisors are assigned in the freshman year by the students' major department or the Academic Advisement Center.
-Some departments may reassign their students to different academic advisors during the students' sophomore year.
-Secondary education students are assigned academic advisors by the department of secondary education/foundations of education in consultation with the content area department.
-Exploratory program students are assigned academic advisors by the Academic Advisement Center.
+Academic advisers are assigned in the freshman year by the students' major department or the Academic Advisement Center.
+Some departments may reassign their students to different academic advisers during the students' sophomore year.
+Secondary education students are assigned academic advisers by the department of secondary education/foundations of education in consultation with the content area department.
+Exploratory program students are assigned academic advisers by the Academic Advisement Center.

-It is the academic advisors' responsibility to aid their advisees with their academic and educational plans.
-The advisors are not responsible for making certain that their advisees graduation requirements have been met.
+It is the academic advisers' responsibility to aid their advisees with their academic and educational plans.
+The advisers are not responsible for making certain that their advisees graduation requirements have been met.
 This is the sole responsibility of the students.